 - If there is a separation from employment, and an employee is later rehired by the employer within one year, previously accrued and unused paid sick leave must be reinstated, and the employee is entitled to use the previously accrued and unused paid sick leave and to accrue additional paid sick leave upon rehiring.

 As noted in my blog post last week, if employers pay their San Francisco employees for extra sick time (beyond the amount required by the SF PSLO), the City will reimburse $15.59 per hour for extra sick leave up to 40 hours, for up to 499 employees, through its new Workers and Families First Program.
-Employers would have to pay the difference between minimum wage and the employee’s regular wage.
+Employers will need to pay their San Francisco staff the extra sick time at their regular rate before they can get reimbursed.

 Additional financial relief for San Francisco businesses is available during the local COVID-19 emergency: